NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/common.rst

 States
 **************************
-Classes to represent the virtual state of each hardware component at any moment.
+Classes, to represent the virtual state of each hardware component at any moment.
 The hierarchy allows powerful polymorphism so that we can interpret each component differently based on the information we need to obtain.

 .. figure:: ../../../images/stack/low_level/classcommon_1_1model_1_1AbstractHardwareState__inherit__graph.png